aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

        }
    }

-   //Saves modified presentation
+   //Saves the modified presentation pres.Save("text-changed.pptx", SaveFormat.Pptx);
-   pres.Save("text-changed.pptx", SaveFormat.Pptx);
 }
 ```

 ## **Add Text Box with Hyperlink**

-You can insert a link inside a text box.
-When the text box is clicked, users are directed to open the link.
+You can insert a link inside a textbox.
+When the textbox is clicked, users are directed to open the link.

- To add a text box containing a link, go through these steps:

 1. Create an instance of the `Presentation` class.
-2. Obtain a reference for the first slide in the newly created presentation.
+2. Get the first slide's reference through its index.
 3. Add an `AutoShape` object with `ShapeType` set as `Rectangle` at a specified position on the slide and obtain a reference of the newly added AutoShape object.
 4. Add a `TextFrame` to the `AutoShape` object that contains *Aspose TextBox* as its default text.
 5. Instantiate the `IHyperlinkManager` class.